jeyabalajis/aws-certified-sa-pro-notes/docs/data_engineering/data_engineering.md

 > If real-time flush from Kinesis Data Streams to S3 is needed, use Lambda

+> Amazon Kinesis agent is a standalone Java software application that offers an easy way to collect and send data to Kinesis Data Firehose.
+> The agent continuously monitors a set of files and sends new data to your Kinesis Data Firehose delivery stream.
+> The agent handles file rotation, checkpointing, and retry upon failures.

 ### Glue vs Firehose:

 - Glue ETL provides an easy option to automatically generate ETL scripts and run the script as a scheduled job.